eProsima/Fast-DDS-docs/docs/fastdds/property_policies/persistence.rst

   It can be set on the |DomainParticipant-api|, a |DataWriter-api|, or a |DataReader-api|.
   If this property is absent at the endpoint level, both ``dds.persistence.plugin`` and ``dds.persistence.sqlite3.filename`` are taken from the |DomainParticipant-api| instead.
-  Setting it at the endpoint level is recommended.
+  Setting it at the endpoint level is strongly recommended.
   At the moment, the only valid value is ``builtin.SQLITE3`` (see :ref:`persistence_sqlite3_builtin_plugin`).